-What is the Fugitive Economic Offenders Ordinance 2018?
+What is the Fugitive Economic Offenders Bill 2018?

-The Union Cabinet led by Prime Minister Narendra Modi on Saturday approved the Finance Ministry’s proposal of promulgating the Fugitive Economic Offenders Ordinance, 2018 which will empower authorities to attach and confiscate properties and assets of economic offenders like loan defaulters who flee the country.
+The Lok Sabha has cleared Fugitive Economic Offenders Ordinance, 2018 during the monsoon session of Parliament.
+The bill, which was approved by the union cabinet in April this year, empowers authorities to attach and confiscate properties and assets of economic offenders like loan defaulters who flee the country.

 After the recent financial frauds came to fore in India, especially the Rs 13,000 crore PNB scam where diamantaire Nirav Modi and Mehul Choksi fled the country, it became apparent that the existing civil and criminal provisions are not entirely adequate to deal with the severity of the problem.
 The absence of offenders during investigations poses problems for the probing agencies apart from undermining the law of the country.
 The ordinance will come into effect after the assent of the President.